JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 2. REGISTRATION PERIOD FOR DIRECT ENTRY ONLY (Candidates are to have valid and functional personal e-mail address before commencing the process)

 i.
-Sales of 2024 Direct Entry (DE) application documents and E-PIN vending would commence from Wednesday, 28th February 2024 and end by Thursday, 25th April 2024.
+Sales of 2025 Direct Entry (DE) application documents and E-PIN vending would commence on Wednesday, 12th March 2025 and end by Monday, 7th April 2025.
 Registration for Direct Entry would only be at the Board’s State and Zonal Offices.

 ii.
-Candidates desiring to register for the Direct Entry exercise are directed to ensure that they obtain their Direct Entry ePINs from designated vending outlets on or before Thursday, 25th April 2024, when ePIN vending would be closed.
+Candidates desiring to register for the Direct Entry exercise are directed to ensure that they obtain their Direct Entry e-PINs from designated vending outlets on or before Monday, 7th April 2025, when e-PIN vending will be closed.

 JAMB Examination Timeline